If your child eats only a few foods and refuses everything else

 Illustration

-After practicing the exercises from the guide:
+After practicing the exercises from the method:

 Illustration